Information for Visitors

 The following website covers details about coming to OIST.
 While it is designed for new employees and not visitors, the information is likely to be useful.
 For example, there is a section covering the details of getting a visa to work at OIST.
 OIST administration will help you through this process.

-The other immigration requirements can be checked on this website (filling out a questionnaire and installing apps):
+The other immigration requirements can be checked on this website (might involve filling out a questionnaire and installing apps):

 Traveling in Okinawa